KhaderBallout/Weather/README.md

 ```

 ## Description
-This is a simple react weather app using OpenWeatherMap API.
+This is a simple react weather app using openweathermap API.

 ## Technologies
 Project uses: